About

 She has a journalism degree from the University of Massachusetts at Amherst with a minor in arts management, an MFA in creative writing from Hunter College where she also taught creative writing.
 She has a Masters of Science Degree in Education (MSEd) from the University of Pennsylvania.

 Noa led the establishment of Middle Way Education and the Middle Way School of the Hudson Valley in Upstate New York in 2017.
-She works closely with educators and dharma advisors on the curriculum framework and materials developed at the school and shared globally.
-She provides MWE’s advisory services to partner schools.
+She works closely with educators and dharma advisors on the development of a dharma curriculum for modern education environments.
+She provides MWE’s advisory services to people and institutions interested in introducing Buddhism to children in creative, age appropriate ways.

 Noa was the editor of Dzongsar Khyentse Rinpoche’s books What Makes You Not a Buddhist and The Guru Drinks Bourbon.
 In 2010, Rinpoche sent her to the Kingdom of Bhutan to develop education alternatives in association with the Ministry of Education, the Royal Education Council, monasteries, and a number of NGOs.
 The Druk 3020 curriculum she developed in 2011 helped introduced progressive education methods and content into the monastic setting.